-I went to Roosevelt Field Loew’s with my BFF and her awesome sister, and got carded to see a rated R movie.
-Awesome Sister went, “She’s IN the movie!”
+I went to Roosevelt Field Loew’s with my BFF Shannon and her sister Devon, and got carded to see a rated R movie.
+Devon responded, “She’s IN the movie!”
 And I felt very special indeed, as I slid my driver’s license under the plexiglass to prove I was over 17 at 22.
 Someday, I’d never have to show my ID.
 I was an actress in a movie!
 Now it was only a matter of time…

 I was so nervous, sitting in the theater, waiting for my moment to arrive.
 But I pretty quickly realized that my scene wasn‘t coming for awhile, and in the meantime, I got totally wrapped up in the movie around it.
 Charlize Theron was magnificent as Keanu’s angst-ridden wife!

 And finally…the funeral scene.
 I tried to stay cool, but my knee started bouncing up and down like that one time I was hit by a car when I was eight.
 I couldn’t control it.
 This was my life’s purpose.
 Acting.

 And sure enough, we had gathered here today…

 The camera panned back, and I held my breath.
 Funeral gatherers eeee!
 But oh no, I’m not there!
 Wait, no worries, not my side of the church yet.
 Give it time.
 Characters, close-ups, relationships, plot, sure, sure…

 My side of the church looks decidedly thinned out.
 I think…